 But once you’re discharged from inpatient rehab, you will be forced to continue gait training at home.

-To help you regain independence as fast as possible, we’ve outlined 6 of the best gait training strategies to use at home.
+To help you regain independence as fast as possible, we’ve outlined 6 of the best stroke treatments to improve gait at home.

 Let’s get started.